 Unfortunately, the same excellent sound from the Sonos doesn’t carry over here.
 You’ll still get great sounding audio, but not with the attention to detail of the One.
 At almost $100 cheaper, though, it’s hard to complain.

 Google uses the same configuration, with two drivers and two passive radiators.
 The sound is, technically, stereo, but sounds mono as it is a singular source.
 The radiators do great work, however, projecting bass around a room.

 The sound truly improves when paired with other Google devices, though.
 As a wide variety of devices are used, the full spectrum of sound opens up.
 The Max is good centerpiece of bass, and Mini work their way around the room for some depth in the stereo field.

 Unfortunately, like the Sonos One, though, there’s no external input.
 In this case, while still a bummer, I’m much more open to accept the change.
 Google Home is set up as a hub for everything you do, not just a speaker, making the omission make much more sense.

 The Google Home is a centerpiece of an entertainment setup.
 It has a deeper integration with other devices unlike the Sonos One and, despite being a closed system, there are options for different sizes of speakers at different price points.

 As voice control rises in popularity, more of these speakers will assuredly hit the market.
-Right now, though, the Sonos One and Google Home are both excellent options, with small and convenient sizes and plenty of features to boot.
+Right now, though, the Sonos One (Gen 1) - Voice Controlled Smart Speaker with Amazon Alexa Built-in (Black) and Google Home are both excellent options, with small and convenient sizes and plenty of features to boot.